willkg/markus/docs/backends.rst

    :members: __init__, emit

-The records that get emitted are ``markus.main.MetricsRecord`` instances.
+The records that get emitted are :py:class:`markus.main.MetricsRecord` instances.

-.. autoclass:: markus.main.MetricsRecord

 Here's an example backend that prints metrics to stdout: